 - Number of Resources: 5 to 15 Resources

-This kind of categories as listed above makes the life easier for everyone by breaking down the work into every possible manner at the early stages of the project.
+This kind of category, as listed above, makes life easier for everyone by breaking down the work into every possible manner at the early stages of the project.
 Similarly, subject experts would be more comfortable in providing the estimates with this kind of model.

 Example of a ROM Estimate